Note: Although Services are still fully supported in Sails 1.0, it is recommended that you use helpers instead.

 EmailService which tidily wraps up one or more utility functions so you can use them in more than one place within your application.

-Another benefit of using services in Sails is that they are globalized--you don't have to use
+Another benefit of using services in Sails is that they are globalized, which means that you don't have to use

 EmailService.sendPasswordRecoveryEmail()) from anywhere: within controller actions, from inside other services, in custom model methods, or even from command-line scripts.